 There are additional reasons besides the limited range why some Canadians are not yet considering an electric vehicle as a viable option.
 While 90% of Canadians said they needed to do more research before they could commit to purchasing an electric vehicle, 64% had concerns about the vehicles being reliable during Canada’s harsh winters.

 Some Canadians, just over half at 51% are also concerned about the availability of fast charging stations and say they would not want to wait for over twenty minutes to recharge.
 Others wanted even faster service.
 18% said they would not wait more than five minutes to charge their electric vehicle at a public charging station.

 Some Canadians Are More Likely to Consider an Electric Vehicle

-There are some demographics that are more likely to get an electric vehicle compared to the population on the whole.
-Over 75% of millennials, 79% of households with two cars, and 75% of households with an annual income between $50,000 and $150,000 CAD would consider buying an electric car.
+Some demographics are more likely to get an electric vehicle compared to the population on the whole.
+Over 75% of millennials, 79% of households with two cars, and 75% of households with an annual income between $50,000 and CAD 150,000 would consider buying an electric car.

 Canadians living in highly populated provinces are also more likely to consider an electric car.
 The highest percentages are in British Columbia and Ontario, with 77% and 74% respectively.